 b.
 It cannot be done for the interior part of the walls.

 c.
-It doesn’t give smooth and plain aesthetics appearance if it is not done properly.
+It doesn’t give a smooth and plain aesthetic appearance if it is not done correctly.

 d.
 Brick/stone masonry may have defects even after pointing.

 e.
 This can’t be done in heavy rainfall areas.

 f.
-Inadequate sitting of pointing may results in spider web effect on stonework with cracks.
+Inadequate pointing may result in a spider web effect on stonework with cracks.

 h.
-Bricks/stone masonry pointing can be difficult to paint.
+Bricks/stone masonry pointing can be challenging to paint.